kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

 > We recommend to purchase Google Colab pro version and run with the full dataset.

+### Dataset usage
 We uploaded mentioned dataset to our Gdrive and used them in colab.
-Then mount the drive into workspace.
+For that mounted the drive into workspace.

 <div align="center">
   <img src="https://github.com/kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/blob/main/dataset.jpg" alt="Colab Environment showing Gdrive data">

   Figure: Access dataset of Gdrive using Colab
 </div>

+### Coding

 We installed packages  YOLO, super-gradients, roboflow, supervision, opencv-python, fastapi, kaleido, python-multipart, uvicorn, tensorflow using below code.
 ```python